tasmota/docs/Shutter-and-Steppers.md

 ***NOTE 1:***
  - the connection of the COUNTER is mandatory, or the ESP will always random freeze.
- - a maximum of four shutters per device are supported (max 4 shutters = 4 stepper motor).
  - a `shutteropenduration<x>` must be same as `shuttercloseduration<x>`.

  ***NOTE 2:***